sosrs/MarkovChainProject/README.md

 Created constructor and text generator methods from old functions

 V 0.35
-No additional functionality, but began abstraction layer to access the MarkovDict's dictionaries Also created a function for converting a string to list of allowed words, adding a whole passage to the MarkovDict Began removing redundant code with creation of above functions Began function to add an existing MarkovDict to the current MarkovDict (only alters current)
+No additional functionality, but began abstraction layer to access the MarkovDict's dictionaries\n Also created a function for converting a string to list of allowed words, adding a whole passage to the MarkovDict Began removing redundant code with creation of above functions Began function to add an existing MarkovDict to the current MarkovDict (only alters current)